 Scandinavia is absolutely nuts about coffee.
 Norway, in particular, is a nation of coffee drinkers, with an average of 9.9kg of coffee drank per person, per year, on average.
 It’s also thought that of the top six coffee drinking nations on the planet, five of them are Scandinavian!

 Recycling is also a huge deal in Scandinavia.
 Sweden, in particular, has a program so efficient that it actually burns more waste than it produces!
 They’ve actually had to ‘borrow’ waste from Norway.

-Do you have any interesting or fun facts about Scandinavia that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Scandinavia?
+Share them in the comments below!